-- A team that cannot attend its own regional, or has no available regional, can submit a waiver to attend a different regional.
+- A team that cannot attend its own regional, or has no available regional, can to attend a different regional.
 If this waiver is accepted prior to October 1, the regional change will be reflected in the apportionment.
 Teams should expect at least one week between the submission of a regional waiver and its acceptance/denial.

 The distribution of these 54 spots will be performed based on the number of eligible teams on October 1st.
 The announcement of the final apportionment is expected on October 7th, 2013.

 Once the apportionment is complete, the top X finishers at each regional championship will receive invitations to the World Cup, where X is the number of spots each region receives based on the process described above.
 If a team that qualifies for the World Cup is unable to attend the tournament, that team’s spot will be offered to the next highest-finishing team at the regional championship, then the next-highest, and so on until a team accepts the invitation.

 World Cup Pools